Hjartar

 Hydro is currently the only large-scale storage that can balance the system.
 Li-ion batteries do four hours; reservoirs hold months.
 When wind and solar push midday prices down, hydro waits and sells into the expensive evening hours.
 As wind and solar grow, hydro gets more valuable.

-Norway holds around 87 TWh of stored water — roughly half the continent's — and HVDC cables link it to the European grid.
-That makes Norway Europe's effective battery.
-The risk is drought: in 2022 it slashed Italian and Spanish output, and operators now watch Norwegian reservoir levels as an early-warning signal.
+Norway holds around 87 TWh of stored water, roughly half the continent's.
+Undersea power cables to the continent make it Europe's effective battery, which is why operators now watch Norwegian reservoir levels as an early-warning signal for drought.

 sources